 An exploration of the role and purpose of human service agencies and human service professionals.
 Students will apply sociological concepts to their direct work with a local human service agency.
-Prerequisite: SOC 1101 or SOC 1501 or permission of the Instructor.
+Prerequisite: SOC 1101, SOC 1501, or permission of instructor.

 SOC 4101 SOCIOLOGY CAPSTONE SEMINAR